 There are several ways you can ground yourself while building a PC.
 Among them, the most popular is working with an antistatic wrist band & using an ESD mat are popular methods.

-How to Ground Yourself When Building a PC – How to Ground Yourself PC
+How to Ground Yourself When Building a PC (Step-By-Step Process)

 So let’s get right to the point.
-Here are some ways you can keep yourself grounding while building a PC.
+Here are some ways you can keep yourself grounded while building a PC.

 Turn Your PC off While Working